Shockfront99/hypr-dots/README.md

 # Hyprland Dotfiles

 Minimal yet powerful configuration for [Hyprland](https://github.com/hyprwm/Hyprland) on Wayland.
-This setup aims for a simple aesthetic, and an efficient workflow tailored to my taste.
+This setup aims for a simple aesthetic and an efficient workflow.

 ## Getting Started